Class 9 Exam > Class 9 Notes > Social Studies (SST) Class 9 > Long Questions & Answers: The French Revolution - 1

 Q7.
 Describe the picture in your own words.
 What are the images that the artist has used to communicate the following ideas: greed, equality, justice, and takeover by the state of the assets of the Church?

-Ans: Greed is symbolized by the fat clergyman on the left.
-The two men accompanying him symbolize government officials who have taken over the assets of the Church.
-The fat-reducing press in the middle symbolizes justice.
-The man and woman on the right symbolize equality.
-The whole picture depicts what the revolution stood for.
+Ans: Greed is represented by the fat clergyman on the left.
+The two men beside him depict government officials who have seized the Church's assets.
+In the centre, the fat-reducing press symbolizes justice.
+The figures on the right, a man and a woman, represent equality.
+Overall, the image illustrates the ideals of the revolution.

 Q8.
 How did the French people ultimately get the right to vote for all citizens?